History of the Indian Navy: Maratha Navy

-The Maratha Empire was established by Chhatrapati Shivaji Maharaj in 1674.
+The Maratha Kingdom was established by Shivaji in 1674.
 From its inception, the Marathas established a naval force, consisting of cannons mounted on ships.
 The dominance of the Maratha Navy started with the ascent of Kanhoji Angre as the Darya-Saranga by the Maratha chief of Satara.
 Under that authority, he was master of the Western coast of India from Mumbai to Vingoria (now Vengurla) in present-day state of Maharashtra, except for Janjira which was affiliated with the Mughal Empire.
 Until his death in 1729, he repeatedly launched attacks on European merchant vessels, capturing numerous cargo ships of the various East India Companies and extracting a ransom for their return.

 On 29 November 1721, a joint attempt by the Portuguese and the British to put an end to Kanhoji's privateering endeavours failed.
-Their combined fleet, consisting of 6,000 soldiers in four man-of-wars, besides other ships led by Captain Thomas Mathews of the Bombay Marine, failed to achieve its goals.
+Their combined fleet, consisting of 6,000 soldiers in four men-of-war, besides other ships led by Captain Thomas Mathews of the Bombay Marine, failed to achieve its goals.
 Aided by Mendhaji Bhatkar and Mainak Bhandari, Kanhoji continued to capture and ransom European merchant ships until his death in 1729.

+The Maratha Navy used cannon armed, single-decker snow sail themed warships called Grab, men-of-war called Pal and small lateen boats called Gallivat armed with 6-punder guns or swivel guns which assisted the Grabs.

+Mysorean Navy

+Hyder Ali and Tipu Sultan developed one of the stronger regional navies in pre-colonial India, and forged alliances with several other non-South Asian powers to try to fend off the British.